Sonryle/Strukt/README.md

-# Newcombe
+# Strukt

-Hello mense this is my brand new game its called idk yet
+Hello mense this is my brand new game it's gonna be sooooo sick i'm telling you